Your cookie preferences

 You might want to complain to your broadband provider because of an increase to your fees, changes to your contract terms, or an unexpected bill.
 But it’s important to make sure you’ve checked the details of your agreement before proceeding with a formal complaint.

-Depending on who you signed up with, price rises are often mentioned in the terms and conditions of your contract when you sign up.
-Many providers now add the annual CPI rate of inflation (6.7% in 2023) to their prices each year, and new or re-contracting customers will have to accept this yearly increase before purchasing any of their deals.
+Depending on who you signed up with, broadband rice rises are often mentioned in the terms and conditions of your contract when you sign up.
+Many providers increase their prices each year, and new or re-contracting customers will have to accept this yearly increase before purchasing any of their deals.

 Essentially, it’s always worth confirming what your agreed terms were when you initially purchased your broadband deal.
 If you can’t see anything in your own documents that allows for a change to your payments, but your provider still imposes new charges, you are entitled to complain and potentially even to switch to another service free of charge.